 Enter a service desk name for your company.
-This name appears in the FROM field in email notifications and in the service portal.
+This name displays in the FROM field in email notifications and in the service portal.

 This image will only show on the native SWSD sign-in page.
 If you redirect to a Single Sign On (SSO) login page, no image will display.
 The recommended size for the image is 1400 px width X 1050 px height.
 Larger images will be cropped.

 Ticket Name (for ESM service provider administrators only)

 From the dropdown list, each ESM service provider administrator can select a name for tickets.
 The options in the dropdown include:

 - Work Request

 - Work Order